spaceitup/checkout-android/README.md

 ## Page Orientation
 By default the orientation of the Payment Page will be locked based on the orientation in which the Payment Page was opened.
 I.e. if the mobile app is shown in landscape mode the Payment Page will also be opened in landscape mode but cannot be changed anymore by rotating the phone.

-The following code sample shows how to set the fixed orientation mode of the Payment Page prior to open the page.
+Code sample how to set the fixed orientation mode:
 ```
 //
 // Orientation modes supported by the Payment Page